llacroix/docker/README.md

 TODO:
 =====

+- [x] Added stable images based on older version of odoo and nightly tag for odoo release updated daily.
+This can be useful to have around a week to test that updating the stable image will not create unforseen behaviour.
+- [x] Wait for postgres to be up and available for connection to prevent odoo from hanging in limbo
 - [x] Uniform setup for odoo 8 to 13, make odoo work transparently regardless of the openerp name for versions with openerp instead of odoo.
 - [x] Run entrypoint as odoo user with a sudo entrypoint that remove itself from sudoers when